Mining Intrinsic Rewards from LLM Hidden States for Efficient Best-of-N Sampling: Detailed Approach for Combining SWIFT with External Reward Models

-In the Best-of-N (BoN) setting, we explore two strategies for combining the ELHSR reward ($R_{ELHSR}$) with an external reward signal ($R_{ext}$), typically from a traditional reward model.
+In the Best-of-N (BoN) setting, we explore two strategies for combining the SWIFT reward ($R_{SWIFT}$) with an external reward signal ($R_{ext}$), typically from a traditional reward model.
 We have $N$ reasoning paths.

-\begin{enumerate} \item \textbf{Ranking-based Combination:} Let $rank_{ELHSR}(i)$ and $rank_{ext}(i)$ be the ranks of the $i$-th reasoning path according to ELHSR and the external reward model, respectively (lower rank is better).
+\begin{enumerate} \item \textbf{Ranking-based Combination:} Let $rank_{SWIFT}(i)$ and \\ $rank_{ext}(i)$ be the ranks of the $i$-th reasoning path according to SWIFT and the external reward model, respectively (lower rank is better).
 The relative rank is:

 We select the path with the \textit{lowest} relative rank:

 \item \textbf{Scaling-based Combination:} We linearly scale both rewards to the range [0, 1] for the $N$ paths\footnote{If all the rewards are equal, we set them all to $1.0$, but this is almost impossible in practice.}: